Last updated July 2021

 13. Keeping personal information accurate and up to date

-You can access the personal information we hold about you by contacting us using the information below.
+You can access the personal information we hold about you by contacting our Privacy Officer using the information below.
 Sometimes, we may not be able to provide you with access to all of your personal information and, where this is the case, we will tell you why.
 We may also need to verify your identity when you request your personal information.

-If you think that any personal information we hold about you is inaccurate, please contact us and we will take reasonable steps to ensure that it is corrected.
+If you think that any personal information we hold about you is inaccurate, please contact our Privacy Officer and we will take reasonable steps to ensure that it is corrected.

 15. Contact us